StemTBioinf/UNIX/index_free.md

 - The blades (where computation is done)
 - Data servers (where data is stored)

+The aim of today is to make sure you understand how all these components work and how to use them optimally.

 ## Using UNIX and the Lunarc LSEN HPC system

 The purpose of this workshop is to get you familiar with the UNIX environment and using the Lunarc LSENS system for high-performance computing.
 By the time you are done here, you should be able to do the following: